 Note: Per Illinois law (105 ILCS 5/27A-7(a)(3)), the applicant must identify at least two viable independent facility options unless it has fully secured an independent facility.
-Applicants will must update to this section in the Tier II Application.
-Applicants should refer to the Tier II application to familiarize themselves with the questions and submissions required in Tier II.
+Applicants must update and complete this section in the Tier II Application.
+Applicants should refer to the Tier II application to familiarize themselves with the guestions and submissions required in Tier II.